Max Martin: Others

 Martin co-wrote "It's My Life" with fellow Songwriters Hall of Fame inductees Jon Bon Jovi and Richie Sambora.
-It was released on 8 May 2000 as the lead single from Bon Jovi's seventh studio album, Crush (2000).
-The song was certified 2× platinum in the United States; platinum in Austria, Australia, Belgium, Germany, Italy, Sweden, Switzerland, and the United Kingdom; and gold in France, Japan, and the Netherlands.
+It was released on 8 May 2000 as the lead single from Bon Jovi's seventh studio album, Crush.
+The song was certified 6× platinum in Australia; 3× platinum in the United States; 2× platinum in New Zealand, Spain, and the United Kingdom; platinum in Austria, Belgium, Denmark, Germany, Italy, Sweden, and Switzerland; and gold in Brazil, France, Japan, and the Netherlands.

-Fourth runner-up of the eighth season of American Idol, Allison Iraheta has collaborated with Martin on her debut album.
+Fourth runner-up of the eighth season of American Idol Allison Iraheta collaborated with Martin on her debut album.
 Her first single, "Friday I'll Be Over U" was written by Martin.

 On 17 August 2009, American Idol runner-up Adam Lambert announced via Twitter that he was in New York City with Martin recording a song for his debut album.
-It turned out to be the song "Whataya Want From Me", that was also written by P!nk.
+It turned out to be the song "Whataya Want From Me"; that was also written by P!nk.

 Martin also co-wrote "Into the Nightlife", a popular club track recorded by Cyndi Lauper in 2008 and produced, alongside Zedd, and co-wrote "Beauty and a Beat", on Justin Bieber's 2012 album Believe.

 Martin also produced several albums for Eurodance act E-type.

-In 2005, Max Martin wrote the first single-song for pop punk duo The Veronicas, "4ever", with Lukasz "Dr. Luke" Gottwald for their debut studio album The Secret Life Of...
+In 2005, Max Martin wrote the first single-song for pop-punk duo the Veronicas, "4ever", with Lukasz "Dr. Luke" Gottwald, for their debut studio album The Secret Life Of...
 (2005).
-Also he wrote "Everything I'm Not", the second single-song of The Veronicas, the same year, again with Gottwald, Rami, Jessica Origliasso and Lisa Origliasso for the same album The Secret Life Of....
+Also he wrote "Everything I'm Not", the second single-song of the Veronicas, the same year, again with Gottwald, Rami, Jessica Origliasso and Lisa Origliasso for the same album.

 In January 2014, Martin produced a two-minute advertisement entitled "Volvo XC70: Made By Sweden", featuring soccer player Zlatan Ibrahimović.
 The video of the advertisement received several million views on YouTube.

-2008 saw him collaborate with Daughtry (band) for one of their singles from their 2006 debut album Daughtry (album): their 2008 single Feels Like Tonight written with Dr. Luke.
+2008 saw him collaborate with Daughtry for one of their singles from their 2006 debut album Daughtry: the song "Feels Like Tonight" written with Dr. Luke.

 In early 2014, Martin co-wrote the song "Dare (La La La)" for Shakira's self-titled album.

 In April–May 2014, Martin produced Jennifer Lopez's song "First Love", alongside Ilya, Shellback and Savan Kotecha.

-Between 2014 and 2015, Martin executive-produced "Ghost Town" by Adam Lambert.
+Between 2014 and 2015, Martin produced singles "Ghost Town" and "Another Lonely Night" by Adam Lambert, before executive-producing his third studio album The Original High.